Search Posts

 Pros and cons of oligarchy

-The term “Oligarchy” originated from the “oligarchic” greek word meaning few governing.
+The term “oligarchy” originated from the “oligarchic” Greek word, meaning few governing.
 A small number of individuals in charge of a company, institution, or state is known as an oligarchy.
 Within that particular civilization, these people have the authority to dominate everyone else.
 An oligarchy resembles a class of nobility with a royal family as a form of administration.
 In a corporate setting, it could appear that a family retains total influence over the Board of Directors.

-The advantage of an oligarchy is that it concentrates power in the hands of one dominating group.
+The advantage of an oligarchy is that it concentrates power in the hands of one dominant group.
 So that everyone else may focus on their jobs, their families, or achieving their objectives, this group can concentrate on meeting the day-to-day necessities of society.
 Because they are not part of the ruling elite, the typical citizen need not be concerned with governing.

 History has shown us that an oligarchy tends to be oppressive because it is exclusive.
-It depends on oppression or widespread acceptance to continue to exist.
+It depends on oppression or widespread acceptance for it to continue to exist.
 It is a system where the minority, not the majority, has the power to make decisions.

 8 Pros of Oligarchy: